 Splunk offers an AppInspect badge for apps and add-ons created by developers in our community.
 The badge automatically appears for apps that pass the automated checks in AppInspect.

-See Overview of Splunk AppInspect in the Splunk developer portal.
+See Validate quality of apps or add-ons with Splunk AppInspect in the Splunk Developer Portal.

 About submitting content

 This documentation applies to the following versions of Splunk® Answers and Splunkbase: splunkbase